Demonware/bladerunner/README.md

 -----------

 Currently there is no handler for accepting a new ssh certificate.
-The shell prompt pattern match could be considerably more precise and verbose as well for other platforms and shell prompts.
-Some of this work is already started with the username flag.
+Also, the shell prompt pattern matching could be both more precise and verbose to accommodate other platforms and shell prompts.

-The output grouping from commands is not the best yet, but with the use of the -v flag you can see everything.
-Also, something TODO is to add in more error catchers for timeouts and wrong passwords, etc.

 Copyright and License
 ---------------------